“This image is AI-generated and not affiliated with or endorsed by Tesla.”

 - Reconditioning: Tesla replaces parts that don’t meet their quality standards.
 You’re not getting a car that’s just “good enough”—you’re getting one that meets Tesla’s own resale criteria.

-One buyer shared online that their Certified Pre-Owned Model 3 arrived with brand-new tires, an upgraded infotainment unit, and a fully inspected battery—perks you rarely get when buying from a private seller.
+One buyer shared online that their Tesla Certified Pre-Owned Model 3 arrived with brand-new tires, an upgraded infotainment unit, and a fully inspected battery—perks you rarely get when buying from a private seller.

 Curious how other brands compare?
 Check out our guide on Ford Certified Pre-Owned: What You Should Know.